boderg/the-bread-shed/README.md

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+- Two fonts were chosen from Google fonts as follows.

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Concert One](https://fonts.google.com/?query=concert+one) was used for the primary headers, titles and general text.
+This font was chosen for it's bold and rounded aesthetic.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Shadows Into Light](https://fonts.google.com/?query=shadows) was used for all menu text and text entry fields.
+This font was chosen for it's hand written aesthetic that I wanted to use for the menu items, portraying a hand written menu.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, specifically as the social media and copyright icons in the footer.

 ## User Stories